intelagense/rwxrob/log/2021/01/31/README.md

+## Sunday, January 31, 2021, 5:18:03PM EST <1612131483>

+Another realization about doing this `kn` with a `kn.d` script directory is that I can still leverage shell stuff like the very powerful `date -d` arguments.
+The UNIX way really is the best way.
+Hell, I could have a Python action as well if I wanted to do something that makes sense to do in Python.

 ## Sunday, January 31, 2021, 4:08:13PM EST <1612127293>

 Nice raid from [\@NahamSec](https://twitch.tv/NahamSec) who kindly forgave my lack of voice. 😄